RosettaCommons/binder/documentation/install.rst

 - clang  with development packages (headers)

 The installation process of the required packages varies from system to system.

-The installation process of the required packages varies from system to system.

 On the RHEL7/RHEL8/Fedora22+  systems binder can be compilled with the llvm, clang and dependent packages available for these systems from their default repositories, i.e.